CPA Academy

 CPA Post-Election Seminars

-For over 25 years the CPA have conducted Post-Election Seminars for parliaments at a national or sub-national level.
-This long-standing programme introduces newly elected parliamentarians to differing legislative systems and methods of working.
-The Seminars usually take place a few months after a general election, in either a physical on virtual format, and are delivered by senior, highly experienced current and former parliamentarians and parliamentary officials from throughout the Commonwealth.
+For over 25 years the CPA have conducted Post-Election Seminars for Parliaments at a national or sub-national level.
+This long-standing programme introduces newly elected Parliamentarians to differing legislative systems and methods of working.
+The CPA Post-Election Seminars usually take place a few months after a general election, in either a physical on virtual format, and are delivered by senior, highly experienced current and former Parliamentarians and parliamentary officials from throughout the Commonwealth.

 The objectives are two-fold: